Extra 1 ~ A Day in the Museum

 I look around the store…

-“Good afternoon, ma’am, sir, how may I help you?” a friendly Chinese-looking elder man asks.
+“Good afternoon, ma’am, sir, how may I help you?” a friendly Chinese-looking elderly man asks.

 “Good afternoon.
 I’d like some white rice, nori, ume, and tarako for onigiris.”